jacgoldsm/tslib/README.md

 # tslib
 A correct and consistent API for dealing with leads, lags, differences, and filling in gaps in time-series and panel data.
 Available in Pandas and (and Pyspark, coming soon.)

-In Pandas, importing `tslib` grants access to the `.ts` accessor, allowing for idiomatic creation of lags, leads, and differences with time series data. `tslib` also grants access to the `.xt` accessor for the same methods applied to panel data.
+In Pandas, importing `tslib` grants access to the `.ts` accessor, allowing for idiomatic creation of lags, leads, and differences with time series and panel data.

 ## Getting Started—Time-Series Data
 ```python